 Also in Generations, teens cannot drive unless being taught by an adult in the household (before, the teen was automatically able to drive, even right after aging up from being a child).
 This can be annoying, as sometimes the teen and/or adult will not follow the other to the car, thus rendering the entire situation completely pointless.

 Story Progression can cause problems.
 The idea behind story progression is that when you are not playing a family, they will continue to progress (i.e. go to work, get jobs, etc.).
 However, this can mess up a lot of things.
 Sims can get in relationships, get married and break up, among other things.
 Story progression has even been known to cause babies to disappear from NPC households.
+A frighteningly-common scenario is that you're highly invested in the Newbie family, go play with the Goths for a day or two, and progression has caused the Newbies to move out entirely.

 Unlike past games, you can't buy birthday cakes, and instead must make them on your own.
 While it's fun for story-based players, it can be an annoying and time-wasting inconvenience for others.